Hamburg America Line: Later years

 The Hamburg America Line lost almost the entirety of its fleet twice, as a result of World Wars I and II.
+In the post-war years, HAPAG rebuilt its fleet and focused on cargo container transport.
 In 1970, the company merged with its longstanding rival, Norddeutscher Lloyd of Bremen, to establish the present-day company Hapag-Lloyd.
+This merger formed one of the world's biggest container shipping companies.
+In 2008, Hapag-Lloyd was acquired by the City of Hamburg and a group of private investors, the Albert Ballin Consortium.